Breaking News

 • Rubio: Obergefell Ruling ‘Not Settled Law’

-Source: USA TODAY - Posted: about 9 years ago
+Source: USA TODAY - Posted: 9 years ago

 Christian conservatives say they’re looking for clarification on how far Marco Rubio is willing to go to fight the U.S. Supreme Court ruling purporting to redefine marriage.
 In a recent interview, David Brody asked Rubio whether the Obergefell ruling is settled law.
 “It is current law; it is not settled law," Rubio said.
 "No law is settled.
 Roe v.
 Wade is current law, but it doesn’t mean that we don’t continue to aspire to fix it.
 We think it’s wrong.”